naurjhanvi/hiver_SDE_assignment/README.md

 This project turns historical `@XboxSupport` Twitter conversations into a conservative first-line support agent.
 Given a customer post, it predicts one of nine intents, retrieves comparable historical cases and official Xbox Support pages, drafts a response, and chooses **auto-handle** or **escalate** with an explicit reason.

 The current result is a useful prototype, **not deployment-ready**: on the locked 200-message golden set it reaches 0.455 macro-F1 for intent and has a 19.4% unsafe-auto-handle rate among messages it auto-handles.
-That safety result is the central finding, not something to hide.
+That safety result is the central finding.

 ## Reproduce in under 15 minutes